NSEL case: Forensic audits by Choksi and Choksi

-Allegation on investigative agencies
+Allegation on investigative agencies and the government

 The investors of NSEL formed an organization by the name of NIF in the month of August 2013.
 However investors who were dissatisfied with brokers’ role in NIF formed a pure investors’ organization by the name of NIAG (NSEL Investors Action Group).
 The NIAG has written multiple letters to Enforcement Directorate and CBI alleging lax and compromised investigation.

-A Delhi PMLA Appellate Tribunal on September 17, 2019, directed that a provisional attachment by the Enforcement Directorate in 2016-2017 of over Rs 1,000 crore assets belonging to Jignesh Shah headed 63 moons technologies be quashed and the assets released.
+A Delhi PMLA Appellate Tribunal on 17 September 2019, directed that a provisional attachment by the Enforcement Directorate in 2016-2017 of over Rs 1,000 crore assets belonging to Jignesh Shah headed 63 moons technologies be quashed and the assets released.
 The action came in response to an appeal filed by the company.
 The order was passed by Justice Manmohan Singh, Chairman of the tribunal along with member G C Mishra.

 Suspected foul play in detecting NSEL-FTIL email data/servers

 There are serious allegations on Mumbai Police EOW of tampering with NSEL-FTIL email servers.
 While earlier it was confirmed by Rajvardhan Sinha of Mumbai EOW that the mail server of NSEL/FTIL has crashed and has been sent to Bangalore for investigation.
 Ketan Shah, the man leading NSEL investors' association NIAG, has leveled charges on the investigating agencies of misleading the court.
 The EOW of Mumbai Police has appointed Mahindra Defence Arm as the digital forensic auditor to probe the NSEL crisis.